PalanSecpw/WiiShopDumbServer/README.md

 # Installing things

-Before opening the host you need to install some stuff (AuthSDK and WAMServing).
+Before opening the host you need to install some stuff (Evto , AuthSDK and WAMServing).
 If you want an optimal server also install Dlophin

 # Editing authorized.wiimsk